nocalhost/bookinfo/README.md

     devImage: codingcorp-docker.pkg.coding.net/nocalhost/public/share-container-ruby:v2
     # Specify which directories to sync from IDE workspace to remote container
     sync:
+    # current dir sync to /home in the develop container.
     - .:/home
     # - ./build:/home
     # Specify which directories to ignore sync
     ignore:
       - tests
       - .github
-    # Specify which ports to forward to local
+    # Specify which ports to forward to local(localPort:remotePort)
     devPort:
     - 12345:22
     - 5005:5005

-    # Specify which command to execute when enabled hotload development
+    # Specify which command to execute when enabled hotreload mode
     command: ["kill `ps -ef|grep -i gradlew| grep -v grep| awk '{print $2}'`", "gradlew", "bootrun"]

     # Specify which jobs to wait before this microservice starts